Dylan Slevin

 Dylan Slevin (born 19 November 2002) is an Irish professional darts player who competes in Professional Darts Corporation (PDC) events.
-Nicknamed "Ocean's", Slevin obtained a PDC Tour Card in 2023.
+Nicknamed "Ocean's", Slevin was a PDC Tour Card holder from 2023 to 2025.
 On his PDC Pro Tour debut, Slevin reached the semi-finals at 2023 Players Championship 1.

 In his youth career, Slevin won 2023 Development Tour 2.
 He also won two medals in the WDF Europe Cup Youth representing Ireland.

 Career

 Early career

 Slevin was a leading youth player in Ireland.
 As a member of the Irish youth (boys) team, he won the medal twice in the WDF Europe Cup Youth, bronze in 2018 and gold in 2019.

 2022

 In November 2022, he participated in the Irish Open.
 On his way to the final, he defeated several of the top players in the World Darts Federation ranking, including Nick Kenny, Neil Duff, Richard Veenstra and Chris Landman.
 In the final, he lost to Jelle Klaasen by 3–6 in legs.
 In the Irish Classic, he ended his participation in the fourth round after losing to Dennie Olde Kalter by 3–4 in legs.
 This year, Slevin participated in the PDC Development Tour, reaching the semi-finals twice.
 He managed to qualify for the PDC World Youth Championship 2022, in the group stage, he remained unbeaten and would eventually reach the quarter-finals, in which he lost 4–6 with Josh Rock.